 A big plus in the fight against these algae is that they are easily removed by mechanical means; i.e., they are easy to clean off the aquarium glass and decorations with a regular cotton cloth, and the plants can be washed under the tap by wiping their leaves a little.

 To get rid of this type of algae from the aquarium glass, use a sponge or a regular cloth.
 Mechanically remove the algae from the glass.
 It is essential to clean all glass in the aquarium, especially in the corners.
 Repeat this until you have cleaned all the glass in the aquarium.
 In the end, wash everything with water.

-How to prevent Brown Algae growth in Aquarium?
+How to prevent Brown Algae growth?